Wirthing/Project-Euler/README.md

 # Project-Euler
-All of my Project Euler Problems
+All of my Project Euler Problems that i have completed using PYTHON